-Accounts for the U.S. This data has been published since 2014.
-Unfortunately, doing similar analyses for other countries is hard because of the lack of recent integrated growth accounting and input-output data.
-The initial (2014), vintage of the World Input-Output Database (Stehrer et al., 2014) included Socio-Economic Accounts that allowed for the type of dual growth accounting I did here.
+My analysis here focused solely on the U.S. I used the integrated industry-level production accounts (ILPA) for the U.S. This data has been published since 2014.
+Unfortunately, doing similar analyses for other countries is hard because of the lack of recent integrated growth-accounting and input-output data.
+The initial vintage (2014) of the World Input-Output Database (WIOD), included socio-economic accounts that allowed for the type of dual growth accounting I did here.
 Unfortunately, the most recent vintage (2016) does not include the data on capital needed to do so.
-Similarly, the current version of the OECD STAN (OECD, 2017), that contains data on Chile, does not include the necessary input-output data to do the analysis I did here.
+Similarly, the current version of the OECD statistical analysis (STAN), that contains data on Chile, does not include the necessary input-output data to do the analysis I did here.

-This lack of data, in large part, reflects a lack of funding for statistical agencies and crosscountry data collection efforts.
-I hope the analysis in this paper shows that such funding is important in order to collect and construct the data necessary to assess how national and global value added chains, factor costs, and, hopefully soon, markups drive the headline numbers that policy makers focus on.
+This lack of data, in large part, reflects a lack of funding for statistical agencies and cross-country data collection efforts.
+I hope the analysis in this paper shows that such funding is important in order to collect and construct the data necessary to assess how national and global value-added chains, factor costs, and, hopefully soon, markups drive the headline numbers that policymakers focus on.